mariodosreis/tai/README.md

 calculate tAI for each one of the genes contained in this file.
 First we need to calculate the frequencies of the 61 coding codons for every sequence.
-Go to the directory where you saved this package files and type (note that perl must be in your path, and installed in your system):
+Go to the directory where you saved this package files and type (note that perl must be installed in your system and in your path):
 ~~~
 $ perl codonM ecolik12.ffn ecolik12.m
 ~~~